yikkkhong/gumroad-demo/Interactive/waterfall/README.md

 ❌ Claim the template as your own creation
 ❌ Use without purchasing a license

+## Features
+ - **Physics-Based Particle System**: A custom canvas engine renders thousands of particles that simulate gravity, fluid dynamics, and collision.
+- **Real-Time Interaction**: Particles react to mouse movements and touch inputs, creating splashes and ripples as users interact with the page.
+- **Dynamic Obstacles**: HTML content blocks (.obs-collider) act as physical objects in the simulation.
+Water flows around them and bounces off their surfaces.

 ## Project Structure

 - **index.html** – Main structure, text, navigation, layout